s4hlo/website/dev/README.md

 ## Guidelines

-- All files must be in English
+- **All files MUST be written in English**
 - Use Markdown (.md) format
 - Keep documentation concise and clear
 - Update documentation when implementing new features
 - Follow the established naming conventions
+- No exceptions to the English language requirement

 ## Quick Links